Harsha6661/Research-project/README.md

 > Note: text-modality figures are reported on a held-out test set; image-modality figures are best validation results.
 A held-out test evaluation for the image pipeline is planned as part of the code release.

+## Repository Contents

+- `model_training.py` — image-pipeline training script (CLIP-ViT-B/16 + binary classifier).
+Implementation authored by Krishna Kethineni Ramesh.
+- `README.md` — project write-up and results

+The script expects a POPE-style annotation JSON file (`--train_annotations`, `--val_annotations`) and an image folder (`--image_folder`).
+The annotation generation code and dataset are not included in this public release.

 ## Team and Contributions

 This was a group project.
 Team members: